A top CEO recently spoke before a Harvard MBA class. A student asked, “What do I do?”

 He replied, “Take the rest of the money you have not spent on tuition and do something else.”

-Simple childlike curiosity with no agenda except to know–that’s it.
+Simple childlike curiosity with no agenda except to know–that’s the real path.
 That is the precious commodity, the secret weapon.
 Kids have that wide-eyed wonderment when they take apart their first toy to figure out how it works–and so should you.
 As simplistic as it sounds, maintaining childlike wonder and enthusiasm keeps your mental doors open.

 Taking very little at face value and always questioning the system is my modus operandi.
 With the way I am talking do you really think teachers liked it when I raised my hand?
 Bloodhounds find things–sometimes things people want hidden.